 Fedka The Irritant, Ben Pest, TSR, Jerome Hill, Joe Farr, Blacknecks, Mylar, Bintus, Paul Birken, Sunil Sharpe, Defect Data, Dualit, Whirling Hall of Knives, Lukes Anger, Scott Robinson, Berk Offset, DJ Tag, Der Totmacher, Sane, defect, Blackmass Plastics, Bona M, Oliver Rosemann, Mason, C Mantle, Kamikaze Space Programme, Faetch, Mietech, Chris Moss Acid, G23, Dize7 (the owner of wonky.fm, Singing in the Brain, Nox, Kinky Bastards

-What advice would you have for new DJS trying to learn their craft?
-Any tips you could offer?
+Q: What advice would you have for new DJS trying to learn their craft?

 Practice.
 When I was learning i would play for hours every day.
 I would get home after work and mix for a few hours, have some food, then mix until I went to bed.
 I’d also recommend just listening to the tunes you have from start to finish without mixing them.
 I used to do this with every new record I got and would try to learn how the tune progresses and when the change will come.
 I found this helped me to structure mixes and learn what tunes go best together.